Édouard Carpentier: In North America

+Retirement

 After his retirement, Carpentier operated a school for teaching professional wrestling skills.
 He also operated in the early 1980s as a babyface colour commentator, alongside heel play-by-play host Guy Hauray, for the Montreal-based Lutte Internationale, and then, together for the World Wrestling Federation, when the WWF bought the Montreal territory in 1985.
 They hosted the French edition of the WWF television show Superstars, sold to French-speaking countries.
 He was replaced by former Québécois wrestler Raymond Rougeau in 1992.

 Death

 On 30 October 2010, Carpentier died of a heart attack at his home in Montreal, aged 84.
 He had also suffered a heart attack in 2000.
 Carpentier had been in poor health for many years, battered from his acrobatic, high-flying style.